EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 * "I am using EmuDeck to launch my games."
     * Remember, EmuDeck is only an installer.
 Once it finishes installing its suite of emulators and tools, it has no bearing on the actual launching of the ROM or the emulator.

-* "I am using EmulationStation-DE to launch my games."
+* "I am using ES-DE to launch my games."
     * The front-end can be helpful information to include and should be included when you're requesting support or understanding how to debug your game.
-However, you also need to understand what EmulationStation-DE is specifically launching, to then open your game.
-If you are playing a Gamecube game, EmulationStation-DE is launching the Dolphin emulator to play that Gamecube game.
+However, you also need to understand what ES-DE is specifically launching, to then open your game.
+If you are playing a Gamecube game, ES-DE is launching the Dolphin emulator to play that Gamecube game.
     * If you understand what emulator your ROM is using, then you can try opening that emulator on its own to see if the emulator can provide additional feedback on what may be wrong with the ROM.

 **Debugging Using Somewhat Complete Information**

-* "I am using EmulationStation-DE to launch my games.
-I am trying to open a Gamecube game (Dolphin emulator), Super Mario Sunshine, through EmulationStation-DE, but it is not launching."
+* "I am using ES-DE to launch my games.
+I am trying to open a Gamecube game (Dolphin emulator), Super Mario Sunshine, through ES-DE, but it is not launching."
     * This provides a lot more information, but to fully debug what's going on, you will want to try launching your ROM through the emulator, in addition to the front-end.
 You can either use Steam ROM Manager to add emulators to Game Mode or you can launch emulators in Desktop Mode (make sure to hold the start button to switch between desktop and gamepad configurations) and test your ROM from the emulator directly.
 For the most part, emulators can provide important error messages that can alert you to what's specifically wrong with your ROM.

 **Debugging Using Complete Information**

-* "I am using EmulationStation-DE to launch my games.
-I am trying to open a Gamecube game (Dolphin emulator), Super Mario Sunshine, through EmulationStation-DE, but it is not launching.
+* "I am using ES-DE to launch my games.
+I am trying to open a Gamecube game (Dolphin emulator), Super Mario Sunshine, through ES-DE, but it is not launching.
 I tried opening Dolphin, in Desktop Mode, to play my ROM and Dolphin said my ROM was corrupt."
     * This rounds out working through each aspect of what you are using to launch your ROM and provides you with information that can be used to debug what's going on.
 In some cases, you may not have set the emulator up fully (in the case of Yuzu, Ryujinx, and RPCS3), and need to read through documentation to fully set up the emulator before you can start playing.